-User Exit -- The User Exit option permits the user to invoke a program subroutine to validate and/or perform operations on data entered though DATENTRY.
-A User Exit subroutine can be invoked if a subroutine name is supplied; subroutine names are limited to the values USER1 through USER10.
-The procedure for generating and using a User Exit subroutine is discussed in Section 2.5.
+USEREXIT The User Exit (USEREXIT) field enables you to invoke a subroutine using the DATENTRY utility to validate specified data or to perform operations on specified data (or both).
+A User Exit subroutine can be invoked while running DATENTRY if a subroutine name is supplied; subroutine names are limited to the values USER1 through USER10.
+For information about generating and using User Exit subroutines, refer to Section 2.5.

-Report Code -- The file report code indicates whether or not the REPORT utility is permitted to access the data file.
-A value of 0 allows reporting, while a value of 1 prohibits it.
+REPORT The File Report (REPORT) field indicates whether the REPORT utility can access the data file.
+A value of 0 allows reporting, while a value of 1 prohibits reporting.

-Update Code -- The file update code indicates whether or not the DATENTRY utility may be used to add, delete, or change records in the data file.
-A value of 0 allows updating, while a value of 1 prohibits it.
+UPDATE The File Update (UPDATE) field indicates whether the DATENTRY utility can open the data file to add, delete, or change records in the data file.
+A value of 0 allows the data file to be opened, while a value of 1 prohibits the data file from being opened.